open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 # Build for Jetson

-In this chapter, we introduce how to install mmdeploy on NVIDIA Jetson platforms, which we have verifed on the following models:
+In this chapter, we introduce how to install MMDeploy on NVIDIA Jetson platforms, which we have verified on the following modules:
 - Jetson Nano
 - Jetson TX2
 - Jetson AGX Xavier

 ## Prerequisites

-To equip a Jetson device, JetPack SDK is a must.
+To equip a Jetson device, the JetPack SDK is a must.
 Besides, the Model Converter of MMDeploy requires an environment with PyTorch for converting PyTorch models to ONNX models.
-Regarding the toolchain, cmake and gcc has to be upgraded no less than 3.14 and 7.0 respectively.
+Regarding the toolchain, CMake and GCC has to be upgraded to no less than 3.14 and 7.0 respectively.

 ### JetPack SDK